Create a Website Account - Manage notification subscriptions, save form progress and more.

 Items such as refrigerators (doors removed), hot water heaters (drained), and dishwashers may be disposed of by calling Waste Management/Advanced Disposal at 630-587-8282 at least 1 day prior to service.
 The call alerts the hauler that there is an item which likely exceeds the normal 50-pound limit so they can schedule a different truck for collection.
-Each appliance requires one refuse/yard waste sticker.
+Each appliance requires one refuse sticker.

 Latex paint cans should be put in regular trash; lids can go in recycling cart.
 If paint remains, it must be in a solidified form.
 For small amounts of paint, just add kitty litter or oil dry to absorb the paint.
 For larger amounts, pour paint over kitty litter or oil dry into a large pan to solidify.
 Do not place cans of paint in liquid form in regular trash, as the cans will leak paint on the street.
 Latex paint is also accepted for a fee at certain Kane County recycling events.

 Oil-based paint can be disposed of at the City of Naperville Household Hazardous Waste drop off site located at 156 Fort Hill Drive in Naperville (just east of Route 59), on Saturdays and Sundays from 9 a.m. to 2 p.m.
 This facility is open and available to all residents of Illinois.
 Business waste is not accepted.
 Oil-based paint is also accepted for a fee at certain Kane County recycling events.